 Mortgage, Rent and Discretionary Income

-The Government’s Idea of Discretionary Income
+The Government’s Idea of “Discretionary” Income

 The government defines discretionary income as the money you make above 150% of the poverty level.
 These numbers are the same for the 48 contiguous states.
 The only way the poverty level changes from one person to the next is based upon family size.
+Adding a child to the family will reduce student loan payments, but this approach is probably not the most efficient way to save money.

 For further reading, be sure to check out our guide to calculating your discretionary income.